 Cavities are a common dental problem in young children and adolescents, with severe potential side effects; causing speech impairments, crooked adult teeth, or poor jaw development if left untreated.
 According to oral health experts, childhood tooth decay, or Pediatric Dental Disease, is a leading chronic childhood illness worldwide.

 Pediatric Dental Disease can be hugely detrimental to oral development in children, impacting upon speech functionality, nutrition, and self-esteem.
 It can also result in increased absences from school, and even hospitalization if left untreated.
 Therefore, it is extremely important for parents to teach their children good oral hygiene habits by encouraging and enforcing daily teeth brushing, good eating habits, and regular dentist check-ups.

 While tooth decay is generally considered to be bad news, there is some good news in all of this; serious tooth decay is entirely avoidable!

 A lot of us are guilty of doing the bare minimum… Can you remember the last time you replaced your toothbrush?
 When was the last time you flossed?
 Do you brush for 2 minutes each time, or just passively pass over each your pearly-whites?

-Of course, brushing and flossing is a huge part of an effective dental hygiene regimen, but appropriate focus should also be paid to diet.
-A balanced diet not only benefits your teeth and gums, but your overall health and wellbeing, so there is a lot to gained from eating well and avoiding excess amounts of sugar and fat.
+Of course, brushing and flossing is a huge part of an effective dental hygiene regimen, but the appropriate focus should also be paid to diet.
+A balanced diet not only benefits your teeth and gums, but your overall health and well-being, so there is a lot to gain from eating well and avoiding excess amounts of sugar and fat.